Counselling Office

 To book a counselling appointment, please scan the QR code or click the link provided.

-JCU Counselling and Progressions Office Appointment Booking
+qr-linkJames Cook University (Singapore Campus) Counselling Office Appointment Booking

 Please note that the counselling office does not offer emergency or crisis intervention services.
 Students in need of such services are advised to go to the nearest A&E, call 995 for emergency services, SOS at 1-767, or the IMH 24-hour hotline at 63892000.